modoboa/modoboa/doc/getting_started/install.rst

 python package available, it is directly provided with the official tarball.

-Fortunately, all major distributions includes a ready-to-use package.
+Fortunately, all major distributions include a ready-to-use package.
 On Debian/Ubuntu::

   $ apt-get install python-rrdtool